Laws are in place to protect Florida from invasive plants.

 U.S Army Corps of Engineers

-USACE manages the floating invasive plants water hyacinth and water lettuce within designated Federal Navigation Projects.
+USACE manages a variety of floating invasive plants within designated Federal Navigation Projects.
 Floating invasive plants in these systems are routinely managed to sustain their navigability according to the Rivers and Harbors Act of 1899.
 USACE also manages water levels and supply for many areas in the state and conducts research to develop technology for managing invasive aquatic plants.

 Water Management Districts